astroumd/lmtoy/docs/parameters.md

     admit=0             run admit?
 [0|1]
-    sleep=2             sleep before running, in case you change your mind nproc=1             number of processors (should stay at 1) rsync=""            - only for running at LMT
+    sleep=2             sleep before running, in case you change your mind nproc=1             number of processors (should stay at 1) rsync=""            special rsync option, only for running at LMT (malt)

 and experimental (i.e. don't use in production)

     rc=""               ?
-    oid=""              ?
     goal=science        ?pointing,focus,....
-    obsid=              ?
     newrc=              ?if you want to add rc parameters pdir=               ?if you want to switch manually for work

 ## 2. RSR

-The **rsr_pipeline.sh** script still uses two scripts to get the same spectrum in two different ways, they really should be merged.
+The **rsr_pipeline.sh** script uses two scripts to get the same spectrum in two different ways (they really should be merged).

     badcb=2/3,2/2          preset Chassis/Board detectors that are bad C=[0..3]  B=[0..5]
-    xlines=110.51,0.15     sections of spectrum not to be used for baseline fit (freq-dfreq..freq+dfreq) normally because there is a (strong) line shortlags=32,15.0      set a short_min and short_hi to avoid flagging strong continuum sources spike=3                spikyness of localized peaks
+    xlines=110.51,0.15     sections of spectrum not to be used for baseline fit (freq-dfreq..freq+dfreq) normally because there is a (strong) line.
+Used by linecheck, but adviced for strong line sources
+    linecheck=0            if set to 1, use the source name to grab the correct xlines= shortlags=32,15.0      set a short_min and short_hi to avoid flagging strong continuum sources sgf=51                 If given, set Savitzky-Golay high pass filter ; odd number > 21 Can be useful for strong continuum sources spike=3                spikyness of localized peaks
-    linecheck=0            if set to 1, use the source name to grab the correct xlines= bandzoom=5             default band to supply a zoomed view of the final spectrum speczoom=85,3          if given, override the bandzoom with a window 85 +/- 3 rthr=0.01              Threshold sigma value when averaging single observations repeats (-r) cthr=0.01              Threshold sigma value when coadding all observations (-t) sgf=51                 If given, set Savitzky-Golay high pass filter ; odd number > 21 blo=1                  order of polynomial baseline subtraction
+    bandzoom=5             default band to supply a zoomed view of the final spectrum speczoom=85,3          if given, override the bandzoom with a window 85 +/- 3 rthr=0.01              Threshold sigma value when averaging single observations repeats (-r) cthr=0.01              Threshold sigma value when coadding all observations (-t) blo=1                  order of polynomial baseline subtraction

-Different scripts have different parameters that are currently hardcoded :
+Below we describe a few common scripts used in the pipeline.
+Some parameters are promoted to a pipeline parameter, others are hardcoded.

 ### 2.1 badlags.py

 Usage: badlags.py [options] OBSNUM

 Options: